 Rob Galluzzo

 Rob Galluzzo has been fundamental in financing and creative shepherding numerous documentary projects, and has a passion for championing emerging talent.
-His credits include feature documentaries Porcelain War (2024 Sundance U.S Documentary Grand Jury Prize Winner), A Fire Inside (premiered at the Sydney Film Festival 2021), Girls Can’t Surf (Official Selection Tribeca Film Festival 2020), MACHINE (premiered at MIFF 2019), El Metido: The Meddler (premiered at MIFF 2020), Uluru & The Magician, television specials The Swimmer (ABC), Tough Conversations With Henry Rollins (Network TEN), The Art of Walking (National Geographic) and Patrick Hughes’ narrative feature debut Red Hill.
+His credits include feature documentaries PORCELAIN WAR (Academy Awards nominee, 2024 Sundance U.S Documentary Grand Jury Prize Winner), WHISTLE (TIFF 50), A FIRE INSIDE (Sydney Film Festival 2021), GIRLS CAN’T SURF (Tribeca Film Festival 2020), MACHINE (MIFF 2019), EL METIDO: THE MEDDLER (MIFF 2020), ULURU & THE MAGICIAN, television specials THE SWIMMER with IAN THORPE (ABC), TOUGH CONVERSATIONS WITH HENRY ROLLINS (Network TEN), THE ART OF WALKING (National Geographic) and Patrick Hughes’ narrative feature debut RED HILL.

 Paula DuPre’ Pesmen